 The challenge if of course to find a proposal that addresses the viewoints of all of these audiences.
 As we will see in the next session, this is not easy.
+However, there is some hope that the approach presented in Section 7.9 might suffice.

-7.8.2 Comparison
+7.10.2 Comparison